Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 They can be firefighters, lawyers, lab researchers, doctors, toll booth operators, bakers, contractors, chefs, fashion models, radio DJs, secret agents, baristas, vets, and florists.

-Location: Curve NX, Jalan PJU7/5, Mutiara Damansara (about a 25-min drive from KLCC).
+📍Location: Curve NX, Jalan PJU7/5, Mutiara Damansara

 Raja Tun Uda Library, a must-visit library in Kuala Lumpur for families.